 You have probably seen black & white square-shaped barcodes on magazine ads or business cards.
 These are QR Codes.
 They do the job of connecting you from print media to useful online content.
-But have you ever wondered how QR Codes work?
+But have you ever wondered about the QR Code structure?
 How is a QR Code scanner able to read it?

-After reading this guide, you will become an expert on how QR Codes work.
+After reading this guide, you will become an expert on how QR Code structure.

 Think of a QR Code as a language.
 Humans can’t read this language but mobile devices and scanners can.